Frank Beamer

-Franklin Mitchell Beamer (born October 18, 1946) is a retired American college football coach, most notably for the Virginia Tech Hokies, and former college football player.
-He is the father of current South Carolina Gamecocks head coach Shane Beamer.
+Franklin Mitchell Beamer (born October 18, 1946) is an American former college football player and coach, most notably for the Virginia Tech Hokies.

-Beamer was a cornerback for Virginia Tech from 1966 to 1968.
-His coaching experience began in 1972, and from 1981 to 1986 Beamer served as the head football coach at Murray State University.
-He then went on to become the head football coach at Virginia Tech from 1987 until his final game in 2015.
-He was one of the longest tenured active coaches in NCAA Division I Football Bowl Subdivision and, at the time of his retirement, was the winningest active coach at that level.
+Beamer was a defensive cornerback for Virginia Tech from 1966 to 1968.
+He began coaching as a graduate assistant at the University of Maryland in 1972, and was the head football coach at Murray State University from 1981 to 1986.
+He became the head football coach at Virginia Tech in 1987, where he stayed for the remainder of his coaching career until 2015.
+He was one of the longest tenured active coaches in NCAA Division I Football Bowl Subdivision and was the winningest active coach at that level at the time of his retirement.
 Upon retiring, Beamer accepted a position as special assistant to the Virginia Tech athletic director, where he focuses on athletic development and advancement.
 He was inducted into the College Football Hall of Fame in 2018.

 Early life and playing career

 Beamer was born in Mount Airy, North Carolina, and grew up on a farm in Fancy Gap, Virginia.

 Beamer is a direct descendant of the notorious Allen clan of Carroll County, Virginia.
 In 1912, during a court trial, his great-uncle, Floyd Allen, fired rounds in a spasm of violence.
 The courtroom shooting left five people dead, including the judge, a prosecutor, and the county sheriff.

-In 1953, at the age of seven, Beamer suffered a life altering accident.
-After using a push broom to keep a pile of burning trash in place, he returned it to its place in the garage, unaware that it was smoldering.
+In 1953, at the age of seven, Beamer suffered a life-altering accident.
+After using a push broom to keep a pile of burning trash in place, he returned the broom to its place in the garage, unaware that it was smoldering.
 A spark ignited a nearby can of gasoline, which exploded in front of him.
-His 11-year-old brother, Barnett saved him by rolling him around on the ground.
+His 11-year-old brother Barnett saved him by rolling him around on the ground.
 He was left with burns on his shoulders, chest, and the right side of his neck.
 Over the next several years, Beamer underwent dozens of skin graft procedures, leaving him with permanent scarring.

 Beamer attended high school in Hillsville, Virginia, and earned 11 varsity letters in three different sports: football, basketball, and baseball.
 In 1966, he attended Virginia Tech and played football.
 He was a starting cornerback for 3 years, playing in the 1966 and 1968 Liberty Bowls.
-He graduated from Virginia Tech in 1969 with Omicron Delta Kappa distinction, and attended Radford University for graduate school, while serving as an assistant football coach at Radford High School.
+He graduated from Virginia Tech in 1969 with Omicron Delta Kappa distinction.
+After graduating, Beamer was an assistant football coach at Radford High School, while attending Radford University for graduate school.

 Coaching career

 Early coaching positions

 Beamer began as an assistant at Radford High School from 1969 through 1971.
-His college coaching experience began in 1972, when he became a graduate assistant for the University of Maryland, College Park.
+His college coaching experience started in 1972, when he became a graduate assistant for the University of Maryland, College Park.
 After one season, he became an assistant coach at The Citadel under Bobby Ross.
 He spent seven seasons at The Citadel, the last two as the defensive coordinator.